-- Heartland 2060 designed a regional blueprint to guide growth and development over the next fifty years. - The Sustainable Communities grant activities provided for a five year growth and development plan. - Currently underway is the Heartland Long Range Transportation Plan. - The Heartland Rural Mobility Plan (HRMP) was designed to identify and address the mobility challenges within the six-county rural area.
+- Heartland 2060 designed a regional blueprint to guide growth and development over the next fifty years. - The Sustainable Communities grant activities provided for a five-year growth and development plan. - Currently underway is the Heartland Long Range Transportation Plan. - The Heartland Rural Mobility Plan (HRMP) was designed to identify and address the mobility challenges within the six-county rural area.

-These activities incorporated a number of community partners, including county and municipal elected officials, education, economic development, and transportation representatives, businesses, area planners, community organizations, and workforce Board and staff members.
+The activities above, and those below, incorporated several community partners, including county and municipal elected officials, education, economic development, and transportation representatives, businesses, area planners, community organizations, and workforce Board and staff members.

-- Florida's Heartland Regional Economic Development Initiative (FHREDI) commissioned a Comprehensive Community Assessment study in an effort to maximize regional competitiveness for business investment.
-This study incorporated data from three of our four counties. - The Heartland Regional Transportation Planning Organization (HRTPO) coordinates transportation plans for the Heartland Region including the six counties of DeSoto, Glades, Hardee, Hendry, Highlands and Okeechobee and the urbanized area of Highlands County including the cities of Sebring and Avon Park. - CSH staff participated in the Department of Economic Opportunity's Competitive Florida Asset Mapping initiative conducted in DeSoto County. - CSH staff has participated in joint planning sessions with LWDAs 17, 18, and 24. - Independently, and also in cooperation with South Florida State College and with local Chambers of Commerce, we have conducted various surveys to assess the needs of local businesses.
+Florida's Heartland Regional Economic Development Initiative (FHREDI) commissioned a Comprehensive Community Assessment study to maximize regional competitiveness for business investment.
+This study incorporated data from three of our four counties.

+- The Heartland Regional Transportation Planning Organization (HRTPO) coordinates transportation plans for the Heartland Region including the six counties of DeSoto, Glades, Hardee, Hendry, Highlands and Okeechobee and the urbanized area of Highlands County including the cities of Sebring and Avon Park. - CSH staff participated in the Department of Economic Opportunity's Competitive Florida Asset Mapping initiative conducted in DeSoto County. - CSH staff has participated in joint planning sessions with LWDAs 17, 18, and 24. - Independently, and in cooperation with South Florida State College and local Chambers of Commerce, we have conducted various surveys to assess the needs of local businesses. - Florida's Heartland Economic Region of Opportunity (FHERO) (Heartland's REDI), markets, facilitates and advocates for regional economic development throughout a six-county area.
+FHERO's established partnerships among private and public-sector leaders leverage regional assets to provide maximum benefits to our business communities.